pgeu/pgeu-system/docs/confreg/emails.md

 Registration classes
 :  Select the registration classes that the email should be delivered to, and visible for on the registration dashboard.

+To volunteers
+:  Check this box to send to everybody listed as a volunteer at the conference.

+To check-in processors
+:  Check this box to send to everybody listead as a check-in processor at th conference.

 Subject
 :  The subject of the email